Anibalrojo/Data-Structures-and-Algorithms-Toolkit/Data_Structures/Hash_Table/README.md

 | Resize/Rehash | O(n)    | O(n)       | Increasing table size and redistributing entries |

 ## Implementation
-The core of the implemention involves:
+The core of the implementation involves:
 - A **hash function** to map keys to an index in the list.
 A good hash function should distribute keys uniformly across the table to minimize collisions.
 - A **collision resolution** method when multiple keys map to the same index.
 The most common method it's called **separated chaining**, where each index of the main array points to a secondary data structure, like in this case, a list.
 This method origins the concepts of **pointers** and **linked lists**.